GabrielCalin/PlotKing/roadmap.md

 ## ✅ Phase 1 — Core Validation & Quality of Life

-2. **Average Number Of Pages Per Chapter in UI**
-   - Add the number of pages per chapter in UI.

 3. **Generate Plot Idea**
    - Generate **similar plot ideas** based on user input.
    - Serves as the starting point for the book generation pipeline.